Complexity of fermionic states: Conclusion and outlook

 \section{Conclusion and outlook}

 We introduced the complexity of a fermionic state to quantify the amount of information in it.
 The complexity provides a bound to the quantum state compression by choosing an optimal Fock basis, determining the minimum computational and physical resources to represent states.
 We showed that, for distinct classes of states, the complexity can be estimated from the eigenvalues of the single-particle correlation matrix.
 Considering the rapidly increasing interest in fermionic quantum simulation and quantum information processing, our results open several topical avenues of research.
 Does the observed complexity scaling laws for ground states and excited states represent a fundamental limit in encoding information to the eigenstates of local Hamiltonians?
 Do the complexity scaling laws, as their model-independent form suggests, also hold for higher dimensional systems?
 How can the scaling laws for eigenstates be derived from general arguments?
-How does the notion of Fock complexity, as studied here, reflect the circuit complexity of concrete fermionic quantum simulation schemes?\cite{gonzales-cuadra} To what extent the discovered complexity structure applies to bosonic states?
-Answers to these questions would provide fundamental new insight in many-body systems and their quantum information applications.
+To what extent the discovered complexity structure applies to bosonic states?
+How does the notion of Fock complexity, as studied here, reflect the circuit complexity of concrete fermionic quantum simulation schemes?\cite{gonzales-cuadra,PhysRevLett.127.020501} Here we especially want to mention the concept of ``magic'',\cite{PRXQuantum.3.020333} a property of the quantum states critical to speedup over classical computation, and the fact that all non-gaussian fermionic states can be considered to possess ``magic''.\cite{PhysRevLett.123.080503} Answers to these questions would provide fundamental new insight in many-body systems and their quantum information applications.